-The classics were all waiting for me on my most recent visit so I got to reacquaint myself with oxtail albondigas, the meat rich and falling apart, served on a bed of skinny chips.
+The classics were all waiting for me when I returned, so I got to reacquaint myself with oxtail albondigas, the meat rich and falling apart, served on a bed of skinny chips.
 I also revisited the suckling pig brioche, topped with aioli and served like the most decadent savoury éclair imaginable.
 Asparagus came jenga-style with an artful smear of romesco, and little pucks of compressed, rolled lamb shoulder were phenomenal with couscous.

 But my favourite dish there remains the fiduea, a dish Zoë simply refers to as “the nest”.
 A heap of squid ink noodles, as black as night, topped with gorgeous, pert baby squid and served with a pungent puddle of honking aioli.
 The first mouthful was close to a religious experience and I realised, sadly too late, that this was the dish where you should order a large and have it all to yourself.

 Meson Iberico, in the Soho district near the modern art gallery, is almost the polar opposite of Uvedoble – a more traditional room, a more classic, less experimental menu – except for one thing: they both serve exceptional food.
 Meson Iberico’s menu is bigger and most things either come in a media or a racion.